Critics' Awards for Theatre in Scotland

 The Critics' Awards for Theatre in Scotland (CATS) are an annual event awarding performances "substantially produced in Scotland, or developed, rehearsed and premiered in Scotland".

 Awards ceremony

 The ceremony is itinerant in terms of location, switching between theatre venues across Scotland – for example, in 2007 the ceremony was hosted by Pitlochry Festival Theatre, while in 2019 the event was held at Tramway (arts centre) in Glasgow.
 Other venues have included Perth Theatre and Edinburgh Festival Theatre.

 The Awards Ceremony, which normally takes place on the second Sunday in June, is open to the general public, not just members of Scotland's theatre industry.

 Awards covering the 2019-20 theatre season, which was curtailed by the COVID-19 pandemic in Scotland, were belatedly announced in November 2020.

+In 2022 the awards ceremony took place at the Tron Theatre, Glasgow.

+In 2023 the awards ceremony took place at the Traverse Theatre, Edinburgh.

+In 2024 the awards ceremony took place at the Theatre Royal, Glasgow.

 Judges

 The judges are invited critics who write regularly on theatre across Scotland, for print and/or online publications.

+The critics as of 2025 are: